 Working remotely and communicating digitally – a short guide

-But current circumstances now dictate that a lot of people will need to work from home and communicate using email or phone, Zoom or Skype, Loom or Dubb etcetera.”
+But current circumstances now dictate that a lot of people will be working remotely or from home and communicate using email or phone, Zoom or Skype, Loom or Dubb etcetera.”

 This a simple guide to working remotely.